 Confirmation – Grade 10 (or any 11th and 12th graders who have not yet been confirmed)

-Meets once a month with additional meetings in May – see dates below
+Meets once a month with additional meetings in May – Dates & Time is TBD.

 If Bar/Bat Mitzvah is the affirmation of a community that a person is ready to be an adult in the Jewish community, Confirmation is the affirmation of an adult (teenager) that s/he is ready to be an adult!
 More importantly (and practically) Confirmation is a fabulous opportunity for students to spend time with the senior clergy staff.
 We engage in serious learning; we engage in thoughtful discussion and we also manage to have fun.